proteinreport/proteinreport.org/content/en/directory/european-alliance-plant-based-foods/index.md

 weight: 5000
 uuid: 7723
 ---
 <p>The European Alliance for Plant-Based Foods (EAPF) brings together like-minded organisations in the plant-based value chain around a unique mission: To put plant-based foods at the heart of the transition towards more sustainable and healthy food systems.
-The Alliance represents the entire plant-based value chain: Food producers and manufacturers, NGOs, nutritionists, research &amp; academia, and consumers.</p>
+The Alliance represents the entire plant-based value chain: Food producers and manufacturers, NGOs, nutritionists, research & academia, and consumers.</p>